The European Antitrust Review 2015 • Section 4: Country chapters

 - conclusion of the agreement; or

-- the right to dispose of certain assets.
+- the acquisition of the right of ownership or the right to dispose of certain assets.

 A notification can be filed even when there is only a clear intention to conclude a contract or to make a public offer to buy stock.
 These provisions reflect those of the ECMR.

-There are no fast-track procedures; moreover, pursuant to the Competition Law, nor is the Council explicitly empowered to render advance rulings.
-Nevertheless, the parties can approach the Council prior to the filing of the notification.
+There are no fast-track procedures; moreover, pursuant to the Competition Law, the Council is not explicitly empowered to render advance rulings either.
+Nevertheless, parties can approach the Council prior to the filing of the notification.
 To accelerate the review procedure, the parties may enter into pre-merger consultations with the Council.
 The aim of said consultations is to reduce the scope of the notification and to clarify matters of crucial importance to the Council in the review process for the clearance of transactions; it is common for undertakings to seek advice from the Council that will significantly improve the quality of the notifications, which in turn speeds up the Council’s process of rendering a final decision.

 - parties submitting a notification on concentration;